bitfocus/esp-ota/README.md

  * `invite_accepted` - The device reports that it is ready to transfer data.
  * `connected` - The device has connected to us via TCP, to receive data.
 This may or may not arrive before `invite_accepted`.
  * `transfer_timeout` - The transfer timed out.
 If this happens after you have seen that progress has transferred all data, there is a possibility that the transfer aborted due to the file transfer being corrupted.
 (The device checks the MD5sum of the transferred file before it accepts the new firmware and reboots)
+ * `error` - Error opening file for transfer, or socket error.
+The specific error is sent via the promise rejection.
  * `done` - The transfer was successful, and the device is now rebooting.

 ## Installing the ArduinoOTA counterpart in your ESP32 code